keldenl/gpt-llama.cpp/README.md

 Setup [`llama.cpp`](https://github.com/ggerganov/llama.cpp) by following the instructions in the [llama.cpp README](https://github.com/ggerganov/llama.cpp#usage).

+_IF YOU'RE HAVING ISSUES GETTING LLAMA.CPP WORKING ON WINDOWS, DOWNLOAD THE LATEST RELEASE AVX ZIP FROM https://github.com/ggerganov/llama.cpp/releases.
+EXTRACT.
+COPY TO \LLAMA.CPP\ FOLDER.
+THAT SHOULD WORK._

 Confirm that `llama.cpp` works by running an example `./examples/chat.sh` in the `llama.cpp` project folder.
 Once confirmed, you may now move on to 1 of the 2 below methods to get up and running.